Cycas revoluta (Sago Palm) Care Indoors, Propagation and Common Problems

 Watering

-Water Sago Palm liberally during the growing season while allowing the top 2-3 inches of soil to dry out between waterings and keep the soil moderately moist.
+Water Cycas revoluta liberally in spring and summer while allowing the top 2-3 inches of soil to dry out between waterings.
+Keep the soil moderately moist and avoid overwatering to prevent rotting and yellowing.

-Significantly, reduce watering during the cold season to keep the soil slightly moist but do not allow the soil to dry out completely.
+Significantly, reduce watering in fall and winter to maintain the soil slightly moist as growth is slowed at this time.
+Do not allow the soil to dry out completely to prevent wilting and drooping leaves.

-Avoid soggy soil and wetting the crown as it can lead to crown and stem-rot disease which results in the eventual death of the plant.
+Avoid wetting the crown which can lead to crown and stem-rot disease resulting in the death of the plant.

 Light Requirements

-Sago Palm grows best in medium to bright light with 4-6 hours of direct sunlight.
+Sago Palms grow best in bright light with 4-6 hours of morning or late afternoon sunlight.
 It can also tolerate direct sunshine but it needs to be acclimated gradually.

 Rotate the pot regularly to ensure the plant receives light on all sides for uniform growth and prevent lopsided growth.

-Average warmth of 18-270C with a minimum of 100C is ideal for Sago Palm.
+Cycas revoluta thrives in a warmth of 18-270C with a minimum of 100C in the cold season.
 It is tolerant to cold temperatures provided the ground is dry.

 Fertilizer

-Once in a while, flush out accumulated chemicals (salts) from the soil by running a stream of water through the soil.
+Once in a while, flush out accumulated salts by running a stream of water through the soil until it drains through the drainage hole.
 Allow the stream of water to run for some time and repeat the process several times.

 Potting Soil

 The best soil for Sago Palm should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-Cactus and succulents potting mixes are ideal as they drain easily and do not hold excess moisture.
+Cactus and succulents potting mixes are ideal for this plant as they drain easily and do not hold excess moisture.

 Repotting